 Everyone is at risk when it comes to heat stroke and exhaustion.
 Yes, some people have a better tolerance for the heat, but no one is immune.

 Infants and young children tend to be the most at risk because they have not experienced consistent warm temperatures and heat exposure.
 It is critical small children should not be left in cars in warm temperatures.
-The National Safety Council provides more information and statistics from 2018 on kids and hot cars.
+The National Safety Council provides more information and statistics on kids and hot cars.

 Others at risk for heat stroke and exhaustion include: